mlaurijsse/linux-mpu9150/README.md

 for use when building directly on the system.

 There is also a *Makefile-cross* makefile for use when using Yocto Project built tools and cross-building linux-mpu9150 on a workstation.
+This is more for Gumstix and Beagle users.

 A recommendation is to create a soft-link to the make file you want to use.